 Have you ever found yourself stuck in a situation where, no matter what you do, you can't seem to please your senior manager?
 Your manager wants you to decrease test time, but at what price?
 You go back and forth, but no matter how much you compress the schedule, it's never enough.
-This week, Johanna Rothman explains how to avoid the bring-me-a-rock trap, when enough is not enough, and keep your team from being sucked into unreasonable time constraints.
+Johanna Rothman explains how to avoid the bring-me-a-rock trap, when enough is not enough, and keep your team from being sucked into unreasonable time constraints.

 If you've ever been in the position of knowing your management would like you to decrease test time, but you don't know what your management wants, then you've been a player in the bring-me-a-rock schedule game.